byteferry/sdds/SDDS specification 1.0 Beta_en.md

 ```
 Unlike basic data type nodes, many attributes in a node are not required.
 At the same time, there must be branch nodes in byte_fields and bit_fields.
 And the byte_fields branch can be any type of node.
 The branch in bit_fields can only be the basic data type node.

 In general, the top-level node must be a node with a byte_fields branch.
-Because the sdds engine does not actively traverse the branches of sdds in order, but the top-level node specifies the process.
+Because the SDDS engine does not actively traverse the branches of SDDS in order, but the top-level node specifies the process.

 For example, the structure of a message node might look like this: